CSUMontpellier/onboard-HAM-messaging/docs/source/ham_msg.rst

 The 'Command Type' must be 'u' because its a user command and The 'Command' must be set to 'a'.
 The 'Sender Call Sign' is the call sign for which the satellite will search a stored message.

-When the user sends this packet and the satellite receives it, the HAM radio messaging system task will check the validity, creat a packet containing the message and send it to the :ref:`Radio TX Queue <ham-queues-definition-table>` if there is a message for the requested call sign (therefore the requesting user).
+When the user sends this packet and the satellite receives it, the HAM radio messaging system task will check the validity, create a packet containing the message and send it to the :ref:`Radio TX Queue <ham-queues-definition-table>` if there is a message for the requested call sign (therefore the requesting user).
 Then the Radio Interface Task will handle the transmission of this packet to the user.

 .. figure:: /_static/ham_message_sat.svg
       :scale: 120 %
       :align: center
-      :alt: Ask message command responce packet configuration
+      :alt: Ask message command response packet configuration

 This HAM radio packet configuration shown above is used when the message is sent to a user from the satellite.
 It is basically what you will get when yo have sent the command 'ask message' to the satellite and the satellite found a message matching your call sign.